ndegroot/notes/docs/blog/Publish your Obsidian note.md

 ## Security risk!

 But do you want all attachments in your repo?
 Note that your repo is defaulting to 'Public'.
-Even after you change that to 'private' see he [docs](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/managing-repository-settings/setting-repository-visibility) Maybe you don't want to upload all your attachments to GitHub.
+Even after you change that to 'private'.
+For details see the [docs](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/managing-repository-settings/setting-repository-visibility) Maybe you don't want to upload all your attachments to GitHub.
 (Unless you really want an extra backup.)
 It's better to only add the images you really need in your published notes.
 One way of doing this is to put your attachments in a folder 'private' inside your attachments folder and exclude that folder from your repo.
 To do that add a line to the .gitignore file

 ``` .gitignore file